d12frosted/elpa-mirror/gnu/consult-readme.txt

   The configuration values are evaluated at runtime, just before the completion session is started.
-Therefore you can use for example `thing-at-point' to adjust the initial input or the future hitory.
+Therefore you can use for example `thing-at-point' to adjust the initial input or the future history.

   ┌────
   │ (consult-customize